henrievjen/Profile/README.md

-This small personal site was created with React, using Bootrap 4 and Styled-Components for styling.
+This small personal site was created with React, using Bootsrap 4 and Styled-Components for styling.
+The project uses TypeScript for clean code consistency.
+The project used Create React App to bootstrap the template.

-## Developers
+## Developers:

 In the project directory, you can run: